Hozan94/ft-tech-project/README.md

 This project is a web site that displays the latest headlines from Financial Time.

-The project fetches data from FT Headlines [API](https://developer.ft.com/portal/).
+The project fetches data from FT Headlines [API](https://developer.ft.com/portal/), visit the site to obtain a key.

 Built using Next.js.